imsdev/ims-java-jmp/README.md

 ## Steps to using the samples

 ### Downloading the samples from this GitHub repository
-On this GitHub repository page, click the <b>Clone or download</b> button and click <b>Download ZIP</b> to download the entire project.
+On this GitHub repository page, click the **Clone or download** button and click **Download ZIP** to download the entire project.

 ![downloadorclone](./media/downloadclone.jpg)

-You can also copy the URL of this repository, then in your Eclipse integrated development environment (IDE), go to the <b>Git Repositories</b> view, click the <b>Clone a Git repository</b> hyperlink.
+You can also copy the URL of this repository, then in your Eclipse integrated development environment (IDE), go to the **Git Repositories** view, click the **Clone a Git repository** hyperlink.

 ![clonerepo](./media/clonerepo.jpg)